Jimmy Carter Says He Would ‘Change Every Trump Policy’ If He Could Be President Again

 Jimmy Carter has also been relaying some advice to Democrats as they look to retake the House and Senate from Republicans, warning them away from drifting too far to the left and risking alienating independent voters.

-“Independents need to know they can invest their vote in the Democratic Party,” Carter said on Tuesday (via The Associated Press).
+“Independents need to know they can invest their vote in the Democratic Party,” Carter said on Tuesday, via the Associated Press.

 This is not the first time that Jimmy Carter has taken aim at Donald Trump in recent weeks.
 Back in August, he attacked both Trump’s policies and his character amid the growing revelations of Trump’s hush money payments to adult film star Stormy Daniels to keep quiet their alleged affair.

-“I think he’s a disaster … In human rights and in treating people equal,” Carter told The Washington Post.
+“I think he’s a disaster … In human rights and in treating people equal,” Carter told the Washington Post.

 Jimmy Carter: I'd change every Trump policy if I became president again https://t.co/Uw9cURmkv0 pic.twitter.com/divOpLmSIV